Task 3: Calculate the AWS Signature Version 4

 signature = HexEncode(HMAC(

-The following example shows the resulting signature if you use the sample signing key and the sample string to sign from Task 2:
+The following example shows the resulting signature if you use the same signing key and the string to sign from Task 2: